kapilbaradth/dynamodb/README.md

 `dynamodb` is a [DynamoDB][5] data mapper for [node.js][1].

-This if a form from `baseprime/dynamodb` which seems to be not maintained anymore.
+This if a fork from `baseprime/dynamodb` which currently does not work with newer Node.js version.
 This fork uses the latest node modules and works with the latest Node.js version.

-I am also working on typings for better TypeScript support.
-Any kind of PR's are welcome!
+Please use `baseprime/dynamodb` instead as soon as this PR has been merged: https://github.com/baseprime/dynamodb/pull/70

 ## Features
 * Simplified data modeling and mapping to DynamoDB types